OsmanBOsman/tartami/docs/modules/items.md

 This module is the backbone of Tartami’s item‑level consignor model.
 It enforces transparency, fairness, and cultural authenticity by eliminating reserve prices and ensuring every item follows a predictable, auditable lifecycle.

----engine.

-If you want, I can now regenerate **any other module** to match this level of polish.